What Counts as a False Document

 A person purporting to claim an interest in, or a lien or encumbrance against, real property, who causes a document asserting such claim to be recorded in the office of the county recorder, knowing or having reason to know that the document is forged, groundless, contains a material misstatement or false claim or is otherwise invalid is liable to the owner or beneficial title holder of the real property for the sum of not less than five thousand dollars, or for treble the actual damages caused by the recording, whichever is greater, and reasonable attorney fees and costs of the action.

 A.R.S. § 33-420(A)This is not just a civil matter.
-Filing a false document against real property is also a Class 1 misdemeanor under subsection (E), which means criminal penalties can apply on top of financial liability.
+Filing a false document against real property is also a Class 1 misdemeanor.
+Criminal penalties can apply on top of financial liability.

 How Property Owners Can Fight Back